nchavez1/classes/class-03/README.md

     * `Generator.prototype.throw()` -- throws an error to a generator (and finishes the generator, unless it's caught)
 * `yield` -- used to pause/resume a generator function

-These don't work in older browsers (i.e., IE).
+Older browsers (e.g., IE) don't know about Generators, or Promises, or many of the other cool things built into Observable.
+If you want your Observable notebooks to run in older browsers, you'll need to do some extra work.
 MDN pages typically provide browser compatibility at the bottom of the page.

 #### References